stagenow/docs/edge/source/ProfileWizards.md

 The drop-down offers the following MX versions for profile creation:

+* MX 6.1 - Select this for Zebra Marshmallow devices, which include the StageNow Client, and to use the Wi-Fi Hotspot feature.

 * MX 6.0 - Select this for Zebra Lollipop devices, which include the StageNow Client, and to use the Wi-Fi Hotspot feature.

 * MX 5.1/MX5.2 - Select this for Zebra Lollipop devices, which include the StageNow Client.